BlyZeDev/ClipTypr/README.md

   - This will restart the application with Administrator privileges.
 - Autostart
   - If this is ticked the program will start automatically on startup.
 Clicking on this will add or remove it from the Autostart.
+- ClipTypr - Version X.X.X
+  - The current version number, you are running.
 - Exit
   - This will completely close the application.
-Like Task Manager -> Kill.
+  - Works like Task Manager -> Kill.